 Stamp collecting is more enjoyable when you can build your skills one small, manageable step at a time.
 Many collectors—new and experienced—tell us the same thing: they want to learn more, but they don’t want long lectures, complicated instructions, or information overload.
 The Stamp Skills Series was created to address those concerns.
+Much of the material in this series is kept at an elementary level so collectors of all experience levels can follow along comfortably.

 This series breaks each topic into four short, practical steps, with a step released every 2–3 weeks.
 Each step focuses on one specific skill you can try immediately, using the stamps and tools you already have.